Automatic Reasoning on Recursive Data-Structures with Sharing: Further Related Work and Discussion

 This program, intuitively, counts the number of ``paths'' from the root to each node in the DAG.
 It cannot be verified using our frame rule(s), simply because the sets of cells modified by left and right recursive calls overlap: what established by the first cannot be framed over the subsequent fragment.
-However, in this case, it is questionable whether ``local reasoning'' with framing is the way to proceed.
+In this case, it is clear that ``local reasoning'' with framing is \emph{not} the way to proceed.
 (It does not mean that we cannot prove such program using a manual or a non-compositional method.)

 \ignore{ Instead, we believe that to still achieve compositional reasoning, ``summary reuse'' is a potential solution, where the ability to state the summary of heap transformations using explicit heaps becomes highly advantageous over traditional SL.
 Pursuing this direction is left as future work. }